ruchiramani/testing-wdf-000/README.md

 You've seen a lot of tests.
 They generally are broken down into 3 phases. *Setup, Trigger, and Expectation*.
 Sometimes one or more of these steps will be combined.
-Sometimes you will need an additional *Breakdown* phase to make sure you are starting fresh on the next test-- you have to clear your database or associations.
+Sometimes you will need an additional *Breakdown* phase to make sure you are starting fresh on the next test, you'll have to clear your database or associations.

 Here's a typical example of an Rspec test with the phases labeled:
 ```ruby